 Nothing can be more fascinating In India than the lovely Nandi Hills.
 A popular destination for weekend getaways, Nandi Hills is a great choice for cool and refreshing holidays.

-If you thought Goa’s the best places for beaches, temples and greenery in India, Gokarna in Karnataka will take you by surprise.
-Whether it’s peace and relaxation that you’re looking for or just to have a good time with friends, Gokarna will take care of all your needs.
+If you thought Goa’s the best places for beaches, temples, and greenery in India, Gokarna in Karnataka would take you by surprise.
+Whether it’s the peace and relaxation you’re looking for or having a good time with friends, Gokarna will take care of all your needs.
 Some of the best beaches here are Om beach.

 Yana and Gokarna Beach.
-You can take the banana boat ride or go boating & trekking whenever you feel like.
-The best time to visit Gokarna would be during the winter season as the weather here is relaxing and balmy.
+You can take the banana boat ride or go boating & trekking whenever you feel like it.
+The best time to visit Gokarna during the winter season as the weather here is relaxing and balmy.

 If you’re looking to run away from the summer’s heat in July, Kodaikanal in Tamil Nadu would be the perfect destination for you.
 Filled with green forests, stunning trains, gorgeous lakes, exotic flora and fauna, endless museums and temples, Kodaikanal is perfect for quiet holidays and honeymoons.

-One of the cleanest cities in India, generally populated between the months of October to March due to its balmy weather, Mysore is the perfect destination to explore the culture and history of India.
+One of India’s cleanest cities, generally populated between October to March due to its balmy weather, Mysore is the perfect destination to explore India’s culture and history.

-The Mysore Palace, Karanji Lake, Lalitha Mahal and St. Philomena Church are some of the best destinations to visit.
+The Mysore Palace, Karanji Lake, Lalitha Mahal, and St. Philomena Church are some of the best destinations.
 Apart from that, Mysore also has monuments, museums and brilliant sites with brilliant architecture you can enjoy

-On your trip here, you can expect dense forests, lofty mountains, grasslands and lots more.
-The best time to visit Ooty is generally between Jan to May since most of the tea festivals are organized during this time.
+On your trip here, you can expect dense forests, lofty mountains, grasslands, and lots more.
+The best time to visit Ooty is between Jan to May since most of the tea festivals are organized during this time.
 The weather is also quite balmy and relaxing.